 Just as there are many causes for a slow connection, there are plenty of possible fixes.
 Here are six steps that might help:

-If the Internet is slow on all your devices, the problem could be with your modem.
-First, look for any damaged cables or loose connections in need of replacement.
-Second, consider whether your modem might require an upgrade.
+If the internet is slow on all your devices, the issue could be with your modem.

 In Australia, peak hours are between 7pm and 11pm, so you can expect your connection to slow down between those times.
 Why these hours?
 They're around when people are getting home from work or school and settling in for entertainment or study, using the Internet in the process.